lynnfaraday/aresmush.com/_root/tutorials/config/wiki.md

 ---
+title: Configuring the Game Wiki
+layout: page
 tags:
 - config
-title: Configuring the Game Wiki.
-aliases:
-- css
-- recaptcha
 ---
-# Configuring the Game Wiki

 The Web Portal wiki has a number of configuration options.
 To set them: